hknio/wasmcov/README.md

 This repository is distributed under the terms of the Apache License (Version 2.0).
 Refer to [LICENSE](LICENSE) for details.

+When using the Wasmcov workaround (llvm-ir to .o file for linking) on its own, an attribution is required.

 ## Maintainer

-This repository is currently managed by [Noah Jelich](https://www.linkedin.com/in/njelich/) from [Hacken](https://hacken.io/).
+This repository is currently managed by [Noah Jelich](https://www.linkedin.com/in/njelich/) from [Hacken](https://hacken.io/), while the method was co-created with [Bartosz Barwikowski](https://www.linkedin.com/in/bbarwik/).
 Please don't hesitate to reach out for any queries or concerns.

 ## Contributing